Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Rosemount's median income is $48,184 and average income is $60,458.
-This contrasts with Rest of Qld's median income of $53,146 and average income of $66,593.
-By September 2025, estimated incomes are approximately $52,959 (median) and $66,449 (average), based on Wage Price Index growth of 9.91%.
-According to the 2021 Census, Rosemount's household, family, and personal incomes rank modestly between the 28th and 35th percentiles.
-Income analysis reveals that 25.9% of residents (489 people) fall into the $1,500 - 2,999 bracket, consistent with surrounding regions at 31.7%.
+Rosemount's postcode level ATO data for financial year 2023 shows median income at $48,184 and average income at $60,458.
+This is below the national figures of a median income of $53,146 and an average income of $66,593 in Rest of Qld.
+By September 2025, estimated incomes are approximately $52,959 (median) and $66,449 (average), based on Wage Price Index growth of 9.91% since financial year 2023.
+In Rosemount, household, family, and personal incomes rank modestly between the 28th and 35th percentiles according to 2021 Census figures.
+Income analysis reveals that 25.9% of residents (489 people) fall into the $1,500 - 2,999 bracket, consistent with broader trends in the surrounding region at 31.7%.
 Housing affordability pressures are severe, with only 82.3% of income remaining, ranking at the 33rd percentile.
-Rosemount's SEIFA income ranking places it in the 6th decile.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income